1999 Cincinnati Reds season

 The 1999 Cincinnati Reds season was the 130th season for the franchise in Major League Baseball.
 During the season the Reds became a surprising contender in the National League Central, winning 96 games and narrowly losing the division to the Houston Astros, ultimately missing the playoffs after losing a tie-breaker game to the New York Mets.
-As of 2019, the 1999 Reds currently hold the Major League record for the most wins by a team that failed to reach the playoffs in the Wild Card era.
+As of 2023, the 1999 Reds currently hold the Major League record for the most wins by a team that failed to reach the playoffs in the Wild Card era.
+It was the final season with Marge Schott as owner, as she agreed in April to sell most of her shares of the team that was approved on September 15.